 To make this kale Swiss and sausage quiche, we start with the crust.
-Kerrygold unsalted butter gets cut into flour and salt to create an all-butter crust that is par-baked in the oven until golden and flaky.
-The filling, made with browned sausage, caramelized onions, and wilted kale, is made extra buttery with the addition of loads of shredded Swiss cheese.
+Cut the Kerrygold unsalted butter into flour and salt.
+This creates an all-butter crust to par-bake in the oven until golden and flaky.
+The filling is made with browned sausage, caramelized onions, and wilted kale.
+Swiss cheese adds extra buttery notes and loads of flavor.
 The egg mixture which contains little more than milk, salt, and pepper, is poured on top before the whole thing gets baked in the oven.
 This is a recipe you want smell-o-vision for because it is divine fresh from the oven.

 If you like this Kale Swiss and Sausage Quiche you should try:

 Cheddar Cornmeal Chicken Pot PiePrint